Video on Maps

 Fly in full motion video

-As you’ve learned today, full motion video spatially enables videos in a map.
+As you’ve learned today, full-motion video spatially enables videos on a map.

 For each video, you can track their path interactively and even as dynamic footprints.